Want some GUM while you edit?

 - Make your revisions count.

-- THEN time for editing.
+- THEN make time to edit.

-While revisions are the freewheeling, sandal-wearing, subjective cousins of the writing world, editing is the stodgy bow-tie-and-tweed-jacket-with-corduroy-elbow-patches-wearing stepchild.
+While revisions are the freewheeling, sandal-wearing, subjective cousins of the writing world, editing is the stodgy, bow-tie-and-tweed-jacket-with-corduroy-elbow-patches-wearing stepchild.
 There are rules that must be followed.
 Or consistently ignored.

 Do you have trouble with punctuation?
 Do you switch verb tenses from scene to scene or paragraph to paragraph?
 Editing time should catch this.

 You?
 You can find dozens of editing checklists online with a quick search.
 Scan through a few and add things to your list that apply to you.
-Your editing checklist is here.

 A new skill that I’m working on in my prayer life is to pray believing that I have already received it.
 Bible journaling this verse helps me bring that to mind.by